 The VHCC ADN program meets all Virginia Board of Nursing requirements for pre-licensure nursing education programs in the Commonwealth of Virginia.
-In addition, the VHCC ADN program https://www.ncsbn.org/nlcmemberstates.pdf.
-Prospective and current students are strongly encouraged to evaluate all state requirements in jurisdictions where they intend to practice nursing.
-A list of all state requirements is found at: https://www.ncsbn.org/14730.htm.
+In addition, the VHCC ADN program meets all requirements for nationally recognized accreditation by the Accrediting Commission for Education in Nursing.

 The Commonwealth of Virginia participates with 32 other states in the National Council of State Boards of Nursing (NCSBN) National Licensing Compact (NLC) to allow nurses licensed in one state to provide nursing care across state lines in other compact states.
-The Uniform Licensing Requirements (ULRs) are found at: https://www.ncsbn.org/NLC\ULRs.pdf.
+The Uniform Licensing Requirements (ULRs) are found at: www.ncsbn.org/NLC ULRs.pdf.